transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part2.md

 There is also the issue of partial frames.
 Currently the VDP simulation code draws an entire frame at once instead of more accurately drawing it line by line spread out over many calls to its step function.
 I suspect that this causes the issue with the Sonic 2 title screen where Tails appears to be an incorrect colour.
-The ROM might be trying to change something while the image is being updated in order to pack more colours onto the screen at once.
+The ROM might be trying to change the colour palette while the image is being updated in order to pack more colours onto the screen at once.

 The advantage of updating all at once, however, is that the frame will always be completely drawn when the frame buffer lock is obtained.
-I had originally written some code to use two frames, swapping them after each draw cycle is complete, so that there's always a complete frame available when the screen is updated.
+I had originally written some code have two frames, and to swap them after each draw cycle is complete, so that there's always a complete frame available when the screen is updated.
 If the simulation is running slow, then the same completed frame will be sent more than once.
 If it's too fast, then some frames wont be sent to the screen at all before being redrawn.
-This turned out to not be necessary because of the all-at-once update, but I will likely need to change this in the future, so the `FrameSwapper` code has been left in place in the actual Moa code.
+This turned out to not be necessary because of the all-at-once update, but since I will likely need to change to line-by-line updating in the future, the `FrameSwapper` code has been left in place in the actual Moa code.

 The VDP Device